 top of page

-Myopia and the control of progressive myopia in Children
+Myopia and The Control of Progressive Myopia in Children

 What is Myopia?

-the front of the eye) is too steeply curved which makes things that are far away from you look
+In myopia, the eyeball is longer than normal from front to back, or the cornea (the clear window at the front of the eye) is too steeply curved which makes things that are far away from you look blurry.

-How to correct and control Myopia?
+How to correct Myopia?

 Your optometrist can recommend the prescription options they think will best suit the child’s needs after a thorough eye examination.

 As parents, it is important to keep an eye on our child's visual habits, be alert for any signs of vision problems, and schedule regular eye exams for them with optometrists.
-The first eye exam can be as early as when they are 6 to 9 months of age.
-If developed in early childhood the child may not even know that they have a vision problem and assume that everyone sees the same way as they do.
-But early action can help slow down the progression of myopia and protect your

 Have any more questions about childhood myopia or want to get your child's eyesight checked for symptoms?
 Book an appointment with highly experienced and skilled optometrists at S.R.Gopal Rao opticians today.